Skip to main content

 2.00 Credits

-More and more employers rely on non-compete agreements to protect company assets.
-Although state laws vary, non-competes are often used to protect the creation and development of corporate goodwill, customer relationships and specialized training, among others.
-Today, employees are more likely to be asked to sign non-compete agreements as a condition to employment.
+The enforceability of non-compete agreements in the U.S. is in flux.
+While the FTC's proposed ban is on hold pending legal proceedings, existing state laws continue to govern the validity of non-compete clauses.
+Some states, like California, Oklahoma, and North Dakota, prohibit non-compete agreements, while others enforce them under certain conditions.
+Although state laws vary, non-competes are often used to protect the creation and development of corporate goodwill, customer relationships, and specialized training, among others.
+Today, employees are more likely to be asked to sign non-compete agreements as a condition of employment.
 Non-compete agreements are also a common component of a business sale agreement.
-This program surveys non-compete agreements from all angles.
-Whether you advise individual clients or work for an employer, the presentation provides an understanding of common issues that arise in the negotiation and enforcement of non-competes.
+This program surveys non-compete agreements from all angles, including the current state of play regarding the usefulness and enforceability of agreements going forward.
+Whether you advise individual clients or work for an employer, this course provides an understanding of common issues that arise in the negotiation and enforcement of non-competes.

 -